 Adapted from Link and Li (2015, pp. 375-6).

 Link and Li also highlight a number of challenges associated with incorporating learning analytics, indicating that the transition may be slow.
 Such challenges include resistance from instructors who fear technology may replace them to those who reject online feedback and assessment and who need further training (Ali, Asadi, Gasevic, Jovanovic & Hatala, 2013).
 Ethics, security and privacy vis-à-vis the collected data remain a significant concern, particularly when data is viewed as capable of predicting student performance.
-The ethical challenges need to be set within the wider context of a theoretically informed approach according to Link and Li (2015), and their adaptation of Chapelle’s (2001) model of task and CALL-based activities provides a potential path for considering key pedagogical questions such ashat kinds of data can be collected on language learners?
+The ethical challenges need to be set within the wider context of a theoretically informed approach according to Link and Li (2015), and their adaptation of Chapelle’s (2001) model of task and CALL-based activities provides a potential path for considering key pedagogical questions such as: What kinds of data can be collected on language learners?
 Who should have access to the data?
 Who should benefit? (see Figure 3).

 Figure 3.
 Criteria for researching the use of learning analytics in online language learning